maubanel/P4-DAM-Admin/README.md

 - Stop anyone from creating a new user by typing in command line: `p4 configure set dm.user.noautocreate=2`.
 You should receive a response of _For server 'any', configuration variable 'dm.user.noautocreate' set to '2'_ if succesful.

+# Issue regarding version control not loading by default
 Not saving ini with version control
 ```
 I had to change Saved/Config/Windows/SourceControlSettings.ini to this: